 That my contribution to the successful release of a product can make a user happy when they use it. — Alif

 I enjoy finding bugs or defects to ensure a system works perfectly.
 Unfortunately, not many know the importance of quality assurance in terms of software.
-After a house has been built, it’s a no-brainer that the structure must go through thorough inspection and quality assurance before the house key is handed over to a client.
+After a house is built, it’s a no-brainer that the structure must go through thorough inspection and quality assurance before the house key is handed over to a client.
 The same goes with software. — Adib

 Being a QA software engineer is so much more than just testing.
 One thing that I love the most about it is that a lot of communication and discussion go down between us and developers, designers, project managers and even clients.
 As a QA engineer, you’ll be one of the first to lay your hands on the coolest apps before others do.
 The most important thing, of course, is still the technology itself.
 To be involved in cool apps and technologies that you’d never seen, and be a part of the development team, how cool is that? — Haikal